serpapi/serpapi-ruby/README.md

 SerpApi Gem allows unlimited searches from major search engines likes: Google, Bing, Baidu, Yandex, Yahoo, Ebay, Apple and more.
 The full list is available on [SerpApi](https://serpapi.com).

-This library is REST client for [SerpApi](https://serpapi.com).
+This library is a client for [SerpApi](https://serpapi.com).
-It does feature:
- - Expose one method per end point (search, account...)
+[SerpApi](https://serpapi.com) is a highly scalable REST service over HTTP 1.1 that returns JSON or raw HTML results per search query.

+This library features:
+ - Tons of pratical examples.
- - Encode user parameters as HTTP request.
+ - Encode parameters into HTTP request.
- - Decode HTTP response JSON payload in a Hash using Ruby's 'json' standard library.
+ - Decode HTTP response JSON payload into a Hash using Ruby's 'json' standard library.
- - Error handling (throw SerpApiException).

-SerpApi.com provides a simple REST service over HTTP 1.1 that returns JSON or raw HTML results per search query.
+ - Expose one Ruby method per service end point: search, account, html, search_archive, location)
+ - Adds a simple error handling by throwing SerpApiException.

 ## Installation

-A modern version of Ruby must be already installed.
+Ruby >= 2.6 must be already installed.
-This includes Ruby 2.5.3, 2.6 and 3.0.

 ### Bundler
 ```ruby